nellyflashier/nellyflashier/README.md

 ## Background

+I have an Msc in precision medicine from the University of Glasgow.
 I studied medical physiology and pharmacy for my undergraduate degree.
 Before my MSc I worked at the intersection of health, data, and technology in Kenya.
 I am interested in how computational approaches can advance understanding of disease biology, particularly in contexts relevant to African populations.

 ---